GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 where all the additional packages required by your application are already installed.

-:program:`pyqtdeploy` does not use any additional Python packages.
+:program:`pyqt-demo` does not use any additional Python packages.

 Adding Other Extension Modules